 Each year, the Sheriff’s Office hosts two classes: one in the spring, and one in the fall.
 The academy will meet once a week for eleven weeks for 3 hours each night.
 We are currently taking applications.

-Please contact Deputy Josh Buck for more information.
+Please contact Cpl.
+Josh Buck for more information.

 Participants in the Civilian Law Enforcement Academy will gain an insiders’ perspective on law enforcement and how the criminal justice system works.
 It is designed to provide the public with a working knowledge of their Sheriff’s Office’s mission, operation, policies and personnel, and we hope it will nurture mutual trust and cooperation between the Sheriff’s Office and the citizens of St. Johns County.